ben-grande/qusal/qusal/sys-git/README.md

 it to `Fetch` from, `Push` to and `Init` on `sys-git`.

 __Recommended usage__:

-- __Init__: Simply usability, if you don't like this action, use the deny rule instead and create the directory manually.
+- __Init__: Argument useful when allowing a qube to always create a repository on the server.
 - __Fetch__: Fetch can be allowed by less trusted qubes.
 - __Push__: Push should only be made by trusted qubes.